 We are familiar with this line from online shopping websites, right?
 Creating these ‘bundled and served item lists’ are exactly what Increasingly is doing.
 There are two different customer segments for Increasingly.
-First one are their customers, the retailers.
+The first one is their customers, the retailers.
 They use this technology to increase their revenue per customer.

-Second segment are the end customers who are making the purchase.
+The second segment is the end customers who are making the purchase.
 Increasingly also serves collections, looks, or bundles on the retailer’s website.
 This helps customers find everything they need.
-It’s a real value-add for the customers in terms of convenience, and a way for their clients to increase revenue.
+It’s a real value-add for the customers in terms of convenience and a way for their clients to increase revenue.

-Increasingly has completed only one seed round which was with a small VC and also received investment from friends and family.
+Increasingly has completed only one seed round with a small VC and received investment from friends and family.
 In total, they’ve received £400K year to date.

 Silicon Valley vs London as a Technology Hub

 The biggest job of an entrepreneur is understanding the market.
-If you do that wrong, you can do everything else right but it won’t work in your favour.
+If you do that wrong, you can do everything else right, but it won’t work in your favour.
 As Sri had a chance to explore both the Silicon Valley and London Startup Ecosystem, we wanted to ask him the difference between these two powerful tech hubs.
-What he says is “It’s about scale, self-belief and willingness to take risk.”
+What he says is, “it’s about scale, self-belief and willingness to take the risk.”

-People in Silicon Valley would write really big checks but in London -also in Europe- investors have trepidation to do so.
-Another big difference is, individuals who have a big idea, they would really go for it and put everything on the line in Silicon Valley.
-They are willing to fail and it is fundamentally accepted to fail.
+People in Silicon Valley would write costly checks, but in London -also in Europe- investors have trepidation to do so.
+Another big difference is, individuals who have a big idea would really go for it and put everything on the line in Silicon Valley.
+They are willing to fail, and it is fundamentally accepted to fail.
 Even though it’s started to change nowadays, there’s still a perception that failing is not (as) okay in London.